rfo909/CFT/README.md

 ### (3) External programs

-The third option, after CFT has decided the input is neither one of the "shell-like" commands implemented internally, nor CFT code, the command is instead passed to the underlying shell.
+The third option, after CFT has decided the input is neither one of the "shell-like" commands implemented internally, nor valid CFT code, the command is instead passed to the underlying shell.

 Example: